wvwwvwwv/scalable-concurrent-containers/README.md

 let future_remove = hashmap.remove_async(&1);
 ```

-The `upsert` method inserts a new entry if the key does not exist, or updates the value field.
+`upsert` will insert a new entry if the key does not exist, otherwise update the value field.

 ```rust
 use scc::HashMap;